apalala/grako/README.rst

     extended::Param **=** *exp1* *exp2* **;**

-The *base rule* must be defined previously in the grammar.

-Parameters from the *base rule* are copied if the new rule doesn't define it's own.
+Parameters from the *base rule* are copied to the new rule if the new rule doesn't define its own.
+Repeated inheritance should be possible, but it *hasn't been tested*.

-Deep inheritance is possible, **but untested**.

 Include Directive
 -----------------